 \subsection{Compared Methods}

-In this section, we introduce three baseline methods and a variant of \ours\ to conduct a comparison. (see Figure \ref{fig:inference_demo} for visualization result and more ablation results can be found in Appendix.)
+In this section, we introduce three baseline methods and a variant of \ours\ to conduct a comparison (see Figure \ref{fig:inference_demo} for visualization results, and more ablation results can be found in the Appendix).